glic3rinu/passlib/docs/lib/passlib.hash.cisco_pix.rst

 This algorithm is not suitable for *any* use besides manipulating existing Cisco PIX hashes, due to the following flaws:

-* It's use of the username as a salt value (and only the first four characters at that), means that common usernames (e.g. ``admin``, ``cisco``) will occur more frequently as salts, weakening the effectiveness of the salt in foiling pre-computed tables.
+* Its use of the username as a salt value (and only the first four characters at that), means that common usernames (e.g. ``admin``, ``cisco``) will occur more frequently as salts, weakening the effectiveness of the salt in foiling pre-computed tables.

-* It's truncation of the ``password+user`` combination to 16 characters additionally limits the keyspace, and the effectiveness of the username as a salt; making pre-computed and brute force attacks much more feasible.
+* Its truncation of the ``password+user`` combination to 16 characters additionally limits the keyspace, and the effectiveness of the username as a salt; making pre-computed and brute force attacks much more feasible.